eclipse-kura/kura/kura/container/README.md

 ## Re-Building

-This docker container is being built by re-using the Intel UP² CentOS 7 image of Kura.
+This Docker container is being built by re-using the Intel UP² CentOS 7 image of Kura.
 It makes a few adjustments to the Kura sources and performs a full build from either a specified Git commit, or from the Git repository which has to be in the context root of the build.
-There is also the possibility to build the docker container starting from a lightweight Alpine Linux base image, in order to shrink the image to a little more than 200MB.
+There is also the possibility to build the Docker container starting from a lightweight Alpine Linux base image, in order to shrink the image to a little more than 200MB.

-If you want to re-build this image, check out this repository and simply issue a:
+If you want to re-build this image, check out this repository, move to one of the child directories "kura_alpine" or "kura_centOS" and simply issue a:
-`sudo docker build -t "kura_centos" -f Dockerfile-centos  .` if you intend to re-build the CentOS docker image.
+`docker build -t kura_centos .` if you intend to re-build the CentOS Docker image.
-`sudo docker build -t "kura_alpine" -f Dockerfile-alpine  .` if you intend to re-build the Alpine Linux docker image.
+`docker build -t kura_alpine .` if you intend to re-build the Alpine Linux Docker image.

 Usage of tags (-t argument) is not necessary for the build, but is required if you intend to build both the images on the same system.

-It is also possible to build directly from the root of this repo, by specifying the Dockerfile position with the -f command; this however would cause an increase of approx. 200MB in the final image size, due to the copy of the context directory in a previous layer during the boot process, and it will not be possible to remove it, due to docker's UnionFS limitations.
+It is also possible to build directly from the root of this repo, by specifying the Dockerfile position with the -f command; this however would cause an increase of approx. 200MB in the final image size, due to the copy of the context directory in a previous layer during the boot process, and it will not be possible to remove it, due to Docker's UnionFS limitations.

 You can re-build the image from a specific Git commit.
 For this you need to pass in the build argument `KURA_COMMIT`.